interrogator/corpkit/doc_visualise.md

 Most options here are self-explanatory.
 Pick the results you want to plot, play with some options, and hit `Plot`.
 This can be a great way to identify salient linguistic features in your dataset.
 Once you've plotted something, a navigation pane appears under the figure, allowing scrolling, zooming, saving and so forth.

 Note that `Number to plot` takes the top `n` entries from the results of interest.
 If you don't want these, go back to the `Edit` tab and remove/sort the results some more.
-You can type in `all` to get every result---but be warned, this often won't look so good!
+You can type in `all` to get every result&mdash;but be warned, this often won't look so good!

 {{warning}} More documentation forthcoming...{{end}}